RestoreStrategies/api-client-php/README.md

 # For the City API PHP client

-This is a PHP client for the For the City Network's API.
+This is a PHP client for the Restore Strategies's API.
 The API allows clients to view, filter, search & sign up for volunteer opportunities.

 ## Initializing